 Oh, the Nostalgia!

 Most of the rides looked ripped from a retro movie.
 And the scenery does, too.
 Unlike Great America, the focus here is on old-school fun, not who can zoom the fastest or scream the loudest.
 There’s a Tilt-A-Whirl, mini Ferris wheel, merry-go-round, truck track, and tame roller coaster that even kindergartners can tackle.
 It might remind you of Melrose Park’s now-shuttered Kiddieland amusement park, where the rides were worn but loved.
-And, funnily enough, a piece of that park exists at Santa’s Village; the Space Invasion carousel (a circular, slow-moving spaceship ride) was a fixture of Kiddieland and is now on loan to Santa’s Village.
+And, funnily enough, a piece of that park exists at Santa’s Village; the Space Invasion carousel (a circular, slow-moving spaceship ride) was a fixture of Kiddieland and is now being enjoyed at Santa’s Village.

 Critters & Creatures Galore

 Little animal lovers will be in paradise.
 At the barnyard style petting zoo, kids can feed the goats and sheep with pellets.
 A choo-choo train zips around a reindeer sanctuary.
 While there are designated animal exhibits, roving employees bring critters and creatures to you, just about anywhere you are.
 Standing in line outside for ice cream?
 A wallaby (relative of the kangaroo) might be carried over to you.
 Waiting for the bumper cars?
 You just might get approached by a lizard and its caretaker.
 Touch, pet and say “hello” to the animals — this place is as interactive as it gets.